-Its fleet ranges from relatively modest older ships like Empress of the Seas, which can hold a couple of thousand passengers… all the way to the world’s largest liners.
-The cruise line’s Symphony of the Seas is the biggest cruise ship in the world and can hold nearly 7,000 passengers.
+Its fleet ranges from relatively modest older ships like Grandeur of the Seas, which can hold a couple of thousand passengers… all the way to the world’s largest liners.
+The cruise line’s Wonder of the Seas is the biggest cruise ship in the world and can hold nearly 7,000 passengers.

 Atmosphere of Royal Caribbean